 • Most places do not have either and some safari vehicles do not have radios.

-• The sounds of the ‘bush’ are so special, unique and memorable, we advise against either, but if you are a ‘music addict’, we suggest you bring your Ipod and sufficient power supply.
+• The sounds of the bush are so special, unique and memorable that we advise against either, but if you are a 'music addict', we suggest you bring an iPod and sufficient power supply.

-• The first thing most visitors notice is that Kenyan’s as a whole are extremely friendly, helpful people.
-Much of Kenya’s population is extremely poor though so take good care of your valuables, especially money and travelers cheques.
-Please do not leave money and travelers cheques in your room or unattended in a safari vehicle.
+• The first thing most visitors notice is that Kenyans as a whole are extremely friendly, helpful people.
+Much of Kenya's population is extremely poor though so take good care of your valuables, especially money and Travellers Cheques.
+Please do not leave money in your room or unattended in a safari vehicle.

-• If you are walking around Nairobi, please do not wear flashy jewelry, and hold on tight to your bags.
+• If you are walking around, please do not wear flashy jewellery or have expensive electronic equipment on display, and hold on tight to your bags.

 • We cannot accept responsibility for theft and all hotels and lodges have a security box for valuables and lock-up rooms for excess luggage storage.